Centex RV Rentals

 Before disconnecting from the tow vehicle, make sure the trailer is level side-to-side:

-• Chock the Wheels: Once level side-to-side, chock the wheels on both sides to prevent the trailer from moving while you finish setup.
+• Chock the Wheels: Once level side-to-side, chock the wheels on both sides to prevent the trailer from moving while you finish your setup.
+This is especially important in the RV camping process.

 3. Unhitching and Leveling Front-to-Back